Ingesting Nested Objects via CleverTap APIs

 Can nested data be exported through APIs?

-No. Nested objects are not currently included in API-based data exports.
+No. Nested Objects are not currently included in API-based data exports.

 Does this feature impact API performance?